ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - TS MAY include the Registration policy info header to indicate to verifiers what policies have been applied at the registration of this claim.
 - Since {{-COMETRE}} uses optional headers, the `crit` header (id: 2) MUST be included and all SCITT-specific headers (version, DID of TS and Registration Policy) MUST be marked critical.

-The following registration policies are built-in and MAY be used by verifiers to help decide the trustworthiness of the Transparent Statement:
+The TS may include the registration time to help verifiers decide about the trustworthiness of the Transparent Statement.

-- Registration time: the timestamp at which the TS has added this Signed Claim to its Registry
+The registration time is defined as the timestamp at which the TS has added this Signed Claim to its Registry.
-- [TODO]: Discuss and add additional policies

 ~~~ cddl
 Receipt = [